-When using the Easy Insert driver with the torque wrench with control lever or ratchet, as when using any other instrument for inserting implants with a dynanometric key, it is likewise advisable to take care to keep the working axis as perpendicular as possible.
+When using the Easy Insert with ratchet, as when using any other instrument for inserting implants with a dynanometric key, it is likewise advisable to take care to keep the working axis as perpendicular as possible.
 It is also fundamental for the movement performed with the ratchet during tightening to be slow and uniform, avoiding brusque movements as much as possible.
-If the precautions of use are not followed and the maximum torque is exceeded, the instrument should be broken: for this reason is provided with a default breaking point located over the dots, to allow the operator to remove the driver from the implant without any difficulties.

 It is recommended to grip the ratchet in the part closest to the connection and to maintain a light and constant pressure with one finger, to allow greater stability during tightening.